avispector7/Forest-Simulation/README.md

-# Forest Simulation Framework
+# Simulated Forest Environment and Robot Control Framework
-Resources for simulating a forest environment with a Clearpath Husky robot.
+Resources for simulating a forest environment with a Clearpath Husky robot and controlling the robot.
 Uses ARL Unity ROS framework.

 ## Integration